-- a) a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including campus security or health personnel); - b) a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent, official of the National Student Clearinghouse, or any third party performing an assigned College activity); - c) a person serving on the Board of Trustees; or - d) a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks. - FERPA allows the College to release student education records without student consent as follows: - a. to officials of another school, at their request, in which a student seeks to enroll
+- a) a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including campus security or health personnel); - a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent, official of the National Student Clearinghouse, or any third party performing an assigned College activity); - c) a person serving on the Board of Trustees; or - d) a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

-- b. to appropriate parties in a health or safety emergency - c. to comply with a judicial order or lawfully issued subpoena - d. in connection with a student's financial aid request, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms and conditions to the aid - e. to certain officials of the U.S Department of Education, the Comptroller General, state and local educational authorities, in connection with certain state or federally supported education programs - f. to accrediting organizations to carry out their functions - g. to organizations conducting certain studies for or on behalf of the College - h. to the alleged victim of a crime of violence, in order to give the alleged victim the results of an institutional disciplinary proceeding against the alleged perpetrator - The College may release education records without student consent to the parents or guardians of students enrolled in Youth Classes or Youth Camps, as these are not post-secondary. - The right to restrict disclosure of items the College has designated as directory information. - FERPA permits disclosure of directory information without student consent.
-The College has designated the following as directory information: - name; - · address and telephone number; - · e-mail address; - date of birth; - · field of study; - enrollment status, such as full-time or part-time; - number of credits earned; - · participation in College activities and Club Sports; - · weight and height information of Club Sport participants; - · dates of attendance and graduation, and degrees received; - · most recent previous educational institution attended; - · honors and awards received; - photographs - Students may have all of their directory information withheld by filing a written request for confidentiality with the Student Connection. - The College assumes that failure to file a written request for confidentiality that specifically requests the withholding of directory information indicates individual approval for disclosure. - This request for confidentiality would mean that the College would not release any directory information to potential employers, to insurance companies for verification of enrollment, or to other organizations requesting directory information on the student's status, unless the student provides a written release or rescinds the previous request in writing. - Students who wish to rescind a request for confidentiality must appear in person at the Student Connection with photo identification and a written request.
+- FERPA allows the College to release student education records without student consent as follows: - a. to officials of another school, at their request, in which a student seeks to enroll - b. to appropriate parties in a health or safety emergency - c. to comply with a judicial order or lawfully issued subpoena - d. in connection with a student's financial aid request, as necessary to determine the eligibility, amount or conditions of the financial aid, or to enforce the terms and conditions to the aid - e. to certain officials of the U.S Department of Education, the Comptroller General, state and local educational authorities, in connection with certain state or federally supported education programs - f. to accrediting organizations to carry out their functions - g. to organizations conducting certain studies for or on behalf of the College - h. to the alleged victim of a crime of violence, in order to give the alleged victim the results of an institutional disciplinary proceeding against the alleged perpetrator - The College may release education records without student consent to the parents or guardians of students enrolled in Youth Classes or Youth Camps, as these are not post-secondary. - 4.
+The right to restrict disclosure of items the College has designated as directory information. - FERPA permits disclosure of directory information without student consent.
+The College has designated the following as directory information: - name; - · address and telephone number; - e-mail address; - · date of birth; - · field of study; - · enrollment status, such as full-time or part-time; - · number of credits earned; - participation in College activities and Club Sports; - · weight and height information of Club Sport participants; - · dates of attendance and graduation, and degrees received; - most recent previous educational institution attended; - honors and awards received; - · photographs - Students may have all of their directory information withheld by filing a written request for confidentiality with the Student Connection. - The College assumes that failure to file a written request for confidentiality that specifically requests the withholding of directory information indicates individual approval for disclosure.